Shan-ahamad-3/web-interface-repo/README.md

 # web-interface-repo
-a repo for web application
+This repo has web interface for ZEESHSAN resturant